-Baisden designed over 500 projects she either published and marketed herself, or the designs where published in magazines and also her books.
-She designed everything from bed size quilts, to small quilts for decoration.
-Wool rugs, purses, dolls, stitcheries and wool pennyrugs were also among her designs.
+Baisden designed over 1,200 projects she either published and marketed herself or the designs were published in magazines and also her books.
+She designed everything from bed-size quilts to small quilts for decoration.
+Wool rugs, purses, dolls, stitcheries, and wool penny rugs were also among her designs.

-A little known fact of Baisdens – she used to be a hair “designer.”
+A little-known fact of Baisdens – she used to be a hair “designer.”
 She in fact graduated from cosmetology school a full month before graduating high school!
-Her favorites things to do as a hairdressers she says, “hands down, I loved to color and style hair!”
+Her favorite thing to do as a hairdresser is, “hands down, I loved to color and style hair!”

 The Working Teenage Years

-Those glorious teenage years, Baisden was not afraid of work.
+During those glorious teenage years, Baisden was not afraid of work.
 She worked in several different places simultaneously, from picking produce on the small farms in her childhood town, DeMotte, Indiana, she moved into working alongside her mother at a nursing home.
-She also waitress at the local small town cafe.
+She also waitressed at the local small-town cafe.